Discover more from Win-Win Democracy

 For politicians currently in power, gerrymandering is a powerful force to keep them and their party in power; for politicians in the minority, gerrymandering is to be overcome.

 For example, in today’s North Carolina, the leaders of both houses of the NC General Assembly, Republicans Tim Moore and Phil Berger, are staunch defenders of the gerrymandered maps Republicans have drawn.
-But, in 2009, both were co-sponsors of bills to have an independent commission, not politicians, draw district maps.
+But, in 2009, both were co-sponsors of bills to have an independent commission, not politicians, draw district maps14.

 What changed?
 Today, Republicans control the NC General Assembly; in 2009, Democrats controlled the General Assembly and blocked attempts to restrain gerrymandering.